 English language test costs

-Not everyone will have to spend money on the English language requirement for their application.
+Not everyone will incur an extra cost due to the English language requirement.

-For example, if you are a national of a majority English speaking country, all you need to show is your passport to meet the English language requirement.
+For instance, if you are a national of a majority English speaking country, the cost for most will be £0 as providing a copy of this passport will satisfy the English language requirement alone.

-However, for the majority of people, they have to sit an English language test at A1 level (if they are applying for a spouse visa outside the UK) or at A2 level (if they are applying for a spouse visa after having initially been granted a 33 or 30 month visa).
+For the majority of applicants, however, they have to sit an English language test at A1 level (if they are applying for their first spouse visa) or at A2 level (if they are applying for their second spouse visa after having initially been granted a 33 or 30-month visa).